dotnet/machinelearning-samples/samples/csharp/getting-started/MatrixFactorization_ProductRecommendation/Readme.md

 In this sample, you can see how to use ML.NET to build a product recommendation scenario.

-The style of recommendation in this sample is based upon the co-purchase scenario or products frequently bought together which means it will recommend customers a set of products based upon their purchase order history.
+The style of recommendation in this sample is based upon the co-purchase scenario or products frequently bought together, which means it will recommend customers a set of products based upon their purchase order history.

 ![Alt Text](https://github.com/dotnet/machinelearning-samples/blob/main/samples/csharp/getting-started/MatrixFactorization_ProductRecommendation/ProductRecommender/Data/frequentlyboughttogether.png)